lurchmath/lwp-example-complex/README.md

  * You should see an assessment of whether those words are a name.
  * Phrases like "John Smith" and "Mary Martinez" will be judged as names, but long or uncapitalized phrases will not.
+ * Click the group tag, or right-click within the group, to see a popup menu with a few simple options.

 Read the (heavily commented) code here: